Friday, July 30, 2010

 6. Malaysian clients have this attitude of 'no, i have some design sense, let me put some ideas into it' instead of trusting designers capability & ability to provide a solution.

-7. They felt they needed to be too superior and vendors or people like us should worship them due to their "gila-kuasa" attitude.
+7. They felt they needed to be too superior and vendors or people like us should worship them due to their megalomaniac attitude.

 8. Most of creative campaign are injected with personal agenda; politics or just to impress boss to get promoted